ray2501/GeodeREST/README.md

 Geode server cluster, as if the servers were memcached servers.
 So User can use memcached clients to access data stored in embedded Gemcached servers.

+[Geode Redis Adapter] (http://geode.docs.pivotal.io/docs/tools_modules/redis_adapter.html) called GemFireRedisServer, understands the Redis protocol but uses Geode underneath as the data store.
+The point of emphasis in this server adapter is to handle all of the data types normally implemented in Redis.
+This includes Strings, Lists, Hashes, Sets and SortedSets and HyperLogLogs.

 The other method is using Apache Geode
 [REST APIs] (http://geode.docs.pivotal.io/docs/rest_apps/book_intro.html) to access region data.